-All of a sudden, it was like seven years later, and everyone was whispering that little Willie, Lord of Ellesmere, was spending so much time with the groom that he was starting to look like the groom, and thus it was time for Jamie to leave before more people got suspicious, with John Grey there to look after Willie.
-All of that happened in a matter of minutes to the point where we were exhausted when we should have been dealing with all that heartbreak.
+All of a sudden, it was like seven years later, and everyone was whispering that little Willie, Lord of Ellesmere, was spending so much time with the groom that he was starting to look like the groom, and thus it was time for Jamie to leave before more people got suspicious.
+Jamie even heartbreakingly offered himself to John Grey in exchange for him taking care of Willie.
+Grey declined the offer but agreed to help, and all of that happened in a matter of minutes to the point where we were exhausted when we should have been dealing with all that heartbreak.
 And that was only one half of the story.

 In Scotland, 200 years later, Claire, Roger, and Brianna have been desperately searching prison records and trying to track Jamie after Culloden.
 The closer they get, the more they individually start to freak out a little bit.
 Claire has a job and a life and a daughter she's finally feeling closer to, and Brianna has had an entire life with the guy she thought was her dad, and now she's finally getting to know her mom better and her mom's thinking of leaving her for the past.
 And then Roger knows that when they find Jamie, Claire and Brianna (or mostly Brianna) probably won't need to live in his house anymore.
 So everybody wants to find Jamie but also kind of doesn't want to find Jamie.

 In the end, Claire and Brianna decided they'd searched enough, and it was time to go back to the U.S.